aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 You may look up a load balancer by ARN or by associated tags.
 When you look a load balancer up by ARN, that load balancer will be returned unless CDK detects that the load balancer is of the wrong type.
-When you look up a load balancer by tags, CDK will return the first load balancer matching all specified tags.
+When you look up a load balancer by tags, CDK will return the load balancer matching all specified tags.
+If more than one load balancer matches, CDK will throw an error requesting that you provide more specific criteria.

 **Look up a Application Load Balancer by ARN**
 ```ts